 |Surgical tooth extraction||£100 - £300|

 |Wisdom tooth extraction||£80 - £350|

 These costs include local anaesthesia but IV sedation, if offered, will incur an additional charge.
-If you need general anaesthesia for a surgical extraction this will increase the cost significantly.
+If you need general anaesthesia for a surgical extraction this will significantly increase the cost of private treatment.

 If you need to have teeth removed for braces, this should be included in your overall treatment cost – but it’s worth double-checking this to avoid unexpected bills.

 Alternatives to tooth extraction